HiveMQ Installation on Cloud Service Providers

 1. To install the EKS CLI on macOS with Homebrew, open a terminal and enter the following command.

-For instruction on how to install the CLI on other operating systems, see eksctl Installation.
+For information on how to install the CLI on other operating systems, see eksctl Installation.

 brew tap weaveworks/tap && brew install weaveworks/tap/eksctl